About Our Nonprofit

 Why does A Stage Reborn use games and new technology for the arts?

 The arts aren’t always accessible to everyone, but every year more and more households become gaming households.
 Interactive digital media is a part of many everyday lives, and access to these kinds of technology is becoming greater.
 For some, access to the arts has been a new or lifelong struggle due to disability, economic status or just lack of opportunities in their area.
-The internet and games connect us all in ways that can be used to provide new access to the arts, and our organization strives to build, refine and perfect that bridge.
+The internet, games and transformative works connect us all in ways that can be used to provide new access to the arts, and our organization strives to build, refine and perfect that bridge.

 How does A Stage Reborn use games and new technology for the arts?

-Our organization is led and was founded by gamers as well as visual and performing arts professionals.
+Our organization is led and was founded by visual and performing arts professionals, gamers and others in creative and community industry.
 We establish positive relationships with communities and the games they play.
 Our resident experts identify and sculpt creative opportunities and organize projects that expose people to the arts as both a viewer and as a participant.
 We work to master the technologies and interactive media that can be used as a creative learning tool, then push to deliver projects that do just that, be it learning to convert life-like method acting into live video game play, or develop code that allows a choir to sing together from across the globe, we are A Stage Reborn!

 2015.
 In October 2015, a group of MMO players got together and decided there was more to a game than time spent.
 With backgrounds in visual & performing arts, they sought to use video games as a way to get more people involved in creative endeavors.
 They began hosting costume contests and variety show competitions to introduce players to acting from within a video game rather than a physical theater.
 They called themselves Promyvion Stage, named after their in-game free company (guild), Promyvion.
 They believed the stage artists create on could be seen anew – an actor’s home, reborn.
 Just before the turn of the new year, they re-branded as A Stage Reborn!